mapbox/node-s2/API.md

 Return true if and only if this cap intersects the given other cap, i.e. whether they have any points in common.

+## cap.interiorIntersects(other:s2.S2Cap) -> boolean

+Return true if and only if the interior of this cap intersects the given other cap.
+(This relationship is not symmetric, since only the interior of this cap is used.)

 ## cap.getRectBound() -> s2.S2LatLngRect

 # s2.S1Angle(a:s2.Point, b:s2.Point)